Revised 12/2018 First printed 2007 :

 The test requires you approach at 50kmh and stop in 12m(dry) or 16m(wet).

-The hardest part of good safe braking is not braking hard but rather being well trained enough to feel and adjust braking force and keep maximum control and safe traction, this WILL slightly increase stopping distance and possibly result in hitting something lightly.
-The alternative possibly locking up and losing control as is a common tragic mistake made by panicked riders often resulting in a needless single vehicle accident or multi vehicle accident far worse injury/legally/insurance wise than should have been.
+The hardest part of good safe braking is not braking hard but rather being well trained enough to feel and adjust braking force and keep maximum control and safe traction, this WILL slightly increase stopping distance and possibly result in hitting something lightly although the author has never done so.
+The MAX braking alternative of locking up and losing control is a common mistake made by panicked riders often resulting in a needless single vehicle accident Is far worse injury/legally/insurance wise than should have been.

 On the approach get your limb and body positioning balanced and comfortable, attain 50kmh and hold this speed neither gaining or losing speed to maintain good weight distribution, if this is wrong at brake point abort to try again as you could lose a few metres of stopping distance and due to more suspension travel before weight goes to the front more chance of lock up or endo.

-The examiners and the author are not impressed by a good recovery or almost recovery while attempting the E-Brake resulting in a <12m stop, they will fail you, impressive is smooth and keeping control, nice recoveries and short distances are simply for emergency braking gone wrong and involving potential injury or death no other time.
+The examiners and the author are not impressed by a good recovery or almost recovery while attempting the E-Brake resulting in a <12m stop, they will fail you, impressive is smooth and keeping control, super short distances or rear wheel lifts should be avoided

 On sport/naked or standard bikes set the rear brake lightly for around 1% braking and concentrate entirely on the front wheel which will do 99% of your stopping, if the bike skids correct this without any further concern for stopping distance.